thinkaboutcode/knowledge-base/networking/networking_sfu_mcu.md

 - **MCU** is better for **legacy conferencing systems** and scenarios where clients need a **single mixed stream** with minimal processing.

 Many modern conferencing systems use **hybrid** approaches, combining SFU and MCU functionalities based on network conditions and participant needs.

-Would you like more details on a specific aspect? 🚀